monarchs-ice/monarchs/docs/source/quickstart.rst

 to run on.
 We therefore need to specify our firn profile on a 2D grid.
 This example uses a Gaussian profile, with one large lake in the centre and two smaller lakes in the top-left and bottom-right corners.

-Change directory to ``examples/10x10_gaussian_threelake`` (or open up ``model_setup.py`` from this file if running directly as a Python script), and run it in the same way as before.
+Change directory to ``examples/10x10_gaussian_threelake`` (or open up ``model_setup.py`` from this directory in your IDE if not using the command line), and run it in the same way as before.
 You will notice that this takes significantly longer to run than the 1D case.
 Wait for it to complete, and make a note of the time taken displayed at the end of the model run.
 We can make it faster by delving into ``model_setup.py``.